China orders cutback on TV entertainment

-BEIJING China will limit the number of entertainment programmes allowed to air on television, from match-making game shows to dance broadcasts, and push to replace them with morality-building programming, Chinese media reported on Tuesday.
+BEIJING China will limit the number of entertainment programs allowed to air on television, from match-making game shows to dance broadcasts, and push to replace them with morality-building programing, Chinese media reported on Tuesday.

-Instead, the newspaper said, the extra time slots would be filled with programmes that "promote harmony, health and mainstream culture".
+Instead, the newspaper said, the extra time slots would be filled with programs that "promote harmony, health and mainstream culture."

-The official Xinhua news agency said the directive aimed to guard against "excessive entertainment" by restricting game shows, talk shows, talents shows, and reality shows, among other types of programming.
+The official Xinhua news agency said the directive aimed to guard against "excessive entertainment" by restricting game shows, talk shows, talents shows, and reality shows, among other types of programing.

 At least two hours of news would have to be broadcast during the last six hours of the day on 34 stations, Xinhua said.